Dawn Faith: Music

-Her first single, "Messed Up Heart", was produced by Jason Heerah (Electric Empire) and Dorian West (X Factor, Australia's Got Talent) – and helped make Mackay the No. 1 artist in Melbourne and No. 7 in Australia on the ReverbNation R&B/Soul charts.
-It was followed by her highly anticipated debut EP, "Audience of One", which was written and produced by Mackay herself.
-In a departure from the sounds that often dominate Christian music, the EP is a collection of songs that defies classification but defines 'soul' – seamlessly integrating elements of jazz and gospel, with lyrics that are both confronting and uplifting.
-It was inspired by the death of her daughter, the birth of her son, and the journey between these two life-changing events.
+Her first single, "Messed Up Heart", was produced by Jason Heerah (Electric Empire) and Dorian West (X Factor, Australia's Got Talent).
+Mackay charted as the No. 1 artist in Melbourne and No. 7 in Australia on the ReverbNation R&B/Soul charts.
+In 2015, she wrote and produced her debut EP, "Audience of One".
+The EP integrates elements of jazz and gospel music.
+It was inspired by the death of her daughter, the birth of her son, and the journey between those events.